 The Senior Coaching Team

-Annelies Scott was brought in to develop the programme for the younger and less experienced cellists and, with her background of running chamber music courses since 2001 was invited to take on the role of planning and managing the overall course as Course Director.
-Annelies also coaches chamber music and runs the community orchestra sessions.
+Annelies Scott develops the programme for Dynamites (younger coursre) and Dynamix (intermediate course) and, with her background of running chamber music courses since 2001, plans and manages the overall course as Course Director.

 Alexander’s world-renowned solo career encompasses recitals, concertos and recordings championing the richly expressive British music of the early 20th Century.
 He is Professor of Cello at Bremen University’s Hochschule der Künste.
 As a teacher, he is “Mr Motivator“ to hundreds of young cellists from all over the world.